Mrslimerancher/roclothestest/README.md

 tried fixing the ripped shirt id part if this doesn't work then sorry

-0.7.6.1 makes "remove chest" partially work with "Roblox Clothing", although you need to use HP menu first
+0.7.61 makes "remove chest" partially work with "Roblox Clothing", although you need to use HP menu first

+it was also complicated to add the 0.7.51 stuff back to 0.7.61

 loadstring(game:HttpGet("https://raw.githubusercontent.com/Mrslimerancher/roclothestest/main/roclothes.txt"))()